 Bring the outdoors in.

-Bay windows consist of three sections, including two side windows (casement windows) and a centre window (picture window)that join together to form a larger structure.
+Bay windows consist of three sections, including two side windows and a center window (Casement, Hung, and Picture windows) that join together to form a larger structure.
 They can be combined in various ways to create different shapes and sizes, such as an arch, square, or hexagonal design.

 Bay windows combine aesthetic and practical benefits by providing an attractive architectural feature that lets in more natural light.
 The expanded outdoor view creates a feeling of spaciousness, and the alcoves created by bay windows can be used as extra space for storage or as a cozy seating area.